tefra/xsdata/docs/dataclasses.rst

 Type: Attributes
 ~~~~~~~~~~~~~~~~

-This type is used to represent ``xs:anyAttribute`` elements.
+This type represents ``xs:anyAttribute`` elements.
 It needs to be defined as
 a dictionary with key an :class:`lxml.etree.QName` and string values.
 The wildcard
 namespace features also apply.